cssinjs/jss/docs/js-api.md

 - `link` link jss `Rule` instances with DOM `CSSRule` instances so that styles, can be modified dynamically, false by default because it has some performance cost.
 - `element` style element, will create one by default
 - `index` 0 by default - determines DOM rendering order, higher number = higher specificity (inserted after)
-- `virtual` if true, use VirtualRenderer
-- `insertionPoint` string value of a DOM comment node which marks the start of sheets or a rendered DOM node.
-Sheets rendered by this Jss instance are inserted after this point sequentially.
-Default is `jss`.

 ```javascript
 const sheet = jss.createStyleSheet({